robcarver17/pysystemtrade/docs/userguide.md

 ## How do I....Use different data or instruments

-Currently the only data that is supported is .csv files for futures stitched prices (eg US10_price.csv), fx (eg AUDUSDfx.csv), and futures specific (eg AEX_carrydata.csv), data.
-A set of data is provided in [pysystem/sys/data/legacycsv](/sysdata/legacycsv).
+The default data used for the simulation is .csv files for futures stitched prices, fx and contract related data.
 It's my intention to update this and try to keep it reasonably current with each release.

 You can update that data, if you wish.
 Be careful to save it as a .csv with the